LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

 ```
 The above code defines an enumeration type called **TickHistoryMarketDepthViewOptions** and all enumeration values of this type.

-The below code shows how to use this enumeration in the example.
+The following shows how to use this enumeration.

 ```
 request.Condition.View = trthrest.ViewOptionsNormalizedLL2Enum
 ```
+Condition.View is **TickHistoryMarketDepthViewOptions** type and its value is set to **ViewOptionsNormalizedLL2Enum**.

-However, in JSON object, these enumeration fields are encoded as strings.
+However, in JSON object, these enumeration fields are encoded as strings, not integers.
 To encode each enumeration, an array of string and custom text marshaller are defined.

 ```
 var tickHistoryMarketDepthViewOptions = [...]string{